waggle-sensor/sage-mcp/docs/AUTHENTICATION.md

-# Authentication Implementation for SAGE MCP Server
+# Authentication Implementation for Sage MCP Server

-This document describes the authentication feature implemented for the SAGE MCP server to support protected data access.
+This document describes the authentication feature implemented for the Sage MCP server to support protected data access.

 ## Overview

-The SAGE MCP server supports user authentication tokens to access protected data that requires:
+The Sage MCP server supports user authentication tokens to access protected data that requires:
-- A valid SAGE account
+- A valid Sage account
 - Signed Data Use Agreement
 - Appropriate permissions for the requested data

 **Authentication is only supported through HTTP headers and query parameters.**